cherryramatisdev/org-social.nvim/README.md

 1. `OrgSocialTimeline` :: This command open a new buffer loading your timeline that consist of the posts people you follow made and what their interaction with your posts were.
     a) `OrgSocialReplyToPost` :: When on the timeline, you can run this command to reply the current focused post.
 2. `OrgSocialNewPost` :: A capture window for quickly making a new post.
-2. `OrgSocialOpenFile` :: Open your static file so you can edit it manually.
+2. `OrgSocialEditFile` :: Open your static file so you can edit it manually.